zachmccabe/briars/docs/notes.md

 The first 3-years-worth of images were made with cell phones and a cheap action camera.
 Then, I switched to a hand-me-down Nikon compact.
 Right now, I'm using a secondhand Sony RX100.

-I keep the camera close by -- either stowed in a Loksak bag in my pocket, or in a small Pelican case alongside my tools.
-It’s probably obvious but electronics don’t like sweat, dust or having fence posts dropped on them.
+I keep the camera close by -- either stowed in a Loksak bag in my pocket, or in a small Pelican case.

-There have been a handful of times that I've brought out a "big" camera to get a pre-planned shot.
+Occasionally, I bring out a "big" camera to get a pre-planned shot.
 Generally, though, if the photo gear doesn't fit in my pockets, I don't bring it out.

 ### Light

 Sometimes I wait for better light.
 Sometimes bring light with me.

 I keep a collapsible reflector in my car but I've only used it once.
-Cows really hate that thing.
-Camera flash also spooks them.
-Both cattle and snakes are more willing to accommodate continuous light, though.
+Animals really hate that thing.
+Camera flash isn't much better.
+Both cattle and snakes are more willing to accommodate continuous light, I've found.

 For quick closeups I carry a small flashlight with high-CRI output.
 This light still irritates some critters, e.g. cicadas, caterpillars and scorpions.
 To the best of my judgement, I always prioritize the creature's welfare.
 Sometimes this means walking away without a photo.
+This post from ILCP is a [good way into that topic.]

+[good way into the topic.]: https://conservationphotographers.org/from-wild-to-captive-a-call-for-ethics-in-modern-nature-photography/